jasonmacduffie/isles-of-maga/atmosphere.md

 - **Cosmopolitan world:** The eight playable races all hold citizenship in the Republic, and are well integrated in the major cities.
 Even in a predominantly "Halfling" village, you may see one or two members of the beast-races.
 Even in the "Dwarven" capital, you are likely to see a few humans and halflings along with them.

 - **Ocean travel:** Because the islands are quite small (a typical size being 500 or so square miles), most locations on the same island are a day's travel at most.
 A distant location will certainly need a boat to reach, making water travel critical in Maga.
+Furthermore, ancient Lacertine-built structures from before colonization dot the ocean floor, giving possibilities for extensive underwater exploration.

 Metaphysics
 -----------